 The Foundation organizes and supports activities and projects for people with disabilities, to increase self-knowledge, self-confidence and self-acceptance as to get more direction over their own life.

-Without being able to see (well), but with blind faith, walking a distance of 200 kilometers from Ponferrada to Santiago de Compostela.
+A group of people with a visual handicap, paired with personal buddies, is taking the challenge: a pilgrimage to Santiago de Compostela.
+Without being able to see (well), but with blind faith, walking a distance of 225 kilometers from Ponferrada to Santiago de Compostela.

-We are challenging those with visual and/or auditory handicaps to step out of their comfort zones.
+We are challenging those with visual handicaps to step out of their comfort zones.
 To learn to become more confident and less dependent.
 To learn flexibility, to conquer fear, to think positively, and to dare become part of a team.
 Active participants are on their way to new possibilities.
 Radical change requires risking or daring to take chances on being more than you can be.

 Read more about experiences of participants of Camino Walking Blind.